by Stephen Marcus

 But the iPhone could do better.
 Instead of staring into a tiny 2 inch touch screen, imagine if I could project my toothless bundle of joy onto the wall.
 Imagine if I could turn my smart phone into a movie projector.
 Would that app be worth $1.99?

 In a few years, your iPhone will be able to do just that: project video on the wall of your home.
 When it does, you may have a crystalline laser technology to thank – or more specifically – the next generation of semi-conductor crystals derived from gallium nitride.
 These crystals give off more light at less energy.
 These crystals will allow your smart phone to project movies.
-When, finally, human kind has managed to condense a movie theatre …
+When, finally, human kind has managed to condense …

 | June 22nd 2011